Get the books

 It's never late to get a grasp on another programming language

 One cheesy project pop into my head—I must do it.
 I believe that it boils down into several small tasks.
 Think about each of them as solving kata.
-I opened replit and start experimenting
+I opened replit and started experimenting

 At the first day I learned basic types and control flow.